Tokyo Metro 8000 series: History

+Due to a surge in ridership on the Tozai Line, the Teito Rapid Transit Authority (TRTA) introduced three 10-car 8000 series sets on that line in 1987.
+TRTA also considered introducing more 5000 series trains, but its base design was over two decades old, and development of a new train type was still underway.
+These 8000 series sets were transferred to Hanzomon Line services within a year.

 From 2004, a programme of refurbishment commenced, with some sets receiving VVVF control and three-phase motors.
 In February 2016, set 8114 received full-colour LED destination indicators.

 Withdrawal

 The 8000 series trains began to be replaced by new 18000 series trains from 7 August 2021.
 The first set to be withdrawn, set 8107, was removed for scrapping in August 2021.

+Two 8000 series sets remain in service as of December 2025.